 Level 1 - Reclined Gentle Movements

-Leg Pillow Squeeze - while paying down or reclined in bed, put a pillow folded between your knees and squeeze.
+Leg Pillow Squeeze - while laying down or reclined in bed, put a pillow folded between your knees and squeeze.
 Hold it for 10 seconds.
 Repeat.

-Arm Pillow Squeeze - put the pillow foled between your palms and squeeze together as though you were putting your hands into a praying position.
+Arm Pillow Squeeze - put the pillow folded between your palms and squeeze together as though you were putting your hands into a praying position.
 Hold it for 10 seconds.
 Repeat.

 Alphabet Toes - while laying in bed, write your name in the air with your toes.
-If you can build up your stregnth, write the whole alphabet.
+If you can build up your strength, write the whole alphabet.
 Do this several times a day.

 Side Leg Lifts - while laying on your side, lift your leg up sideways and then bring your leg back down, without touching your legs together.
 Repeat.

 Front Leg Lifts - While laying on your back, life your left leg up, pointing your toe towards the ceiling.
 Repeat.
 Switch to right leg.